 The rationale for Jesus' use of David's story in defence of the action of the disciples has attracted a myriad of attention.
-For example, Eugene Boring thinks that Matt 12:3-4 presents Jesus as an authority.1 Like David, Jesus overrules the Sabbath on the basis of the necessity of humankind.2 Craig Blomberg further stresses the authority of Jesus as the one who "can transcend the law and make permissible for his disciples what once was forbidden".3 However, David Garland opines that in Matt 12:3-4 Jesus is shown as the messiah and antitype of David who ignored the law in an emergency situation.4 Thus, scholars compare Jesus with David and that Jesus has authority to ignore the law.
-Hence, Matthew 12:3-4 has been interpreted through David-Jesus messianic lenses.5 However, a
+For example, Eugene Boring thinks that Matt 12:3-4 presents Jesus as an authority.
+Like David, Jesus overrules the Sabbath on the basis of the necessity of humankind.
+Craig Blomberg also stresses the authority of Jesus as the one who "can transcend the law and make permissible for his disciples what once was forbidden".
+David Garland opines that in Matt 12:3-4 Jesus is shown as the messiah and antitype of David who ignored the law in an emergency situation.
+Thus, scholars compare Jesus with David and argue that Jesus has authority to ignore the law.
+Hence, Matthew 12:3-4 has been interpreted through David-Jesus messianic lenses.
+However,